Soltan Hossein Mirza Jalal ed-Dowleh

-Soltan Hossein Mirza Jalal ed-Dowleh Qajar (1868–1914; Persian: جلالالدوله قاجار), born Soltan Hossein Mirza, was a Qajar prince, politician, and governor.
-He was an opponent of Mohammad Ali Shah Qajar (r.
-1907–1909) and an active figure during the Persian Constitutional Revolution.
+Soltan Hossein Mirza Jalal ed-Dowleh Qajar (جلالالدوله قاجار; 1868–1914), born Soltan Hossein Mirza, was a Qajar prince, politician, and governor.
+He was an opponent of Mohammad Ali Shah Qajar and an active figure during the Persian Constitutional Revolution.

 Biography

 Early life

 Jalal ed-Dowleh was born in 1285 AH (1868 CE).
 His father, Mass'oud Mirza Zell-e Soltan, was the eldest son of Naser al-Din Shah Qajar and a powerful governor of Isfahan and Fars.
 His mother, Hamdam al-Molouk, was the daughter of the renowned statesman Mirza Taqi Khan Amir Kabir.

-Governorship and Political Career
+Governorship and political career

 In 1298 AH (1881 CE), his father, Zell-e Soltan became governor of Fars and appointed Jalal ed-Dowleh as his deputy governor.
 In 1303 AH (1885 CE), during his governorship in Shiraz, he faced a public uprising due to bread shortages, which he failed to resolve.

+A Portrait of Soltan Hossein Mirza Jalal ed-Dowleh, at 10 years old.

 Jalal ed-Dowleh’s service as deputy governor lasted seven years.
 He also served as governor of Yazd twice: initially from 1307 AH (1889 CE) under his father’s administration and again from 1311 to 1323 AH (1894–1905 CE).
 However, his governorship was marred by violent incidents, including the execution of seven individuals accused of Babi affiliation in Yazd in 1308 AH (1891 CE).
 His harsh methods led to complaints and his eventual removal from office in 1309 AH (1892 CE).

 After briefly staying in Tehran, he resumed governorship in 1311 AH (1894 CE) and held various posts until 1323 AH (1905 CE).
 Later, he was appointed governor of Kurdistan and Zanjan and also achieved the military rank of Amir Nuyan, the highest military rank during the Qajar era.